pabrojast/ckanext-schemingdcat/README.md

 - **fscheming\_facet\_list.html** Extending ckan original facet list snippet, provides a way to show facet labels instead of values (which is what Solr provides), prepending an icon if provided.
-To call you must extend the template `package/search.html`.
+To use it you must extend `package/search.html` template to call it instead the default snippet.

 - **fscheming\_facet_search\_operator** Gives the control to select the operator used to combine facets.